grandeurkoe/obsidian-vault/100 Days of Code - The Complete Python Pro Bootcamp/Day 076 - Beautiful Plotly Charts and Analyzing the Android App Store/Data Cleaning - Removing NaN Values and Duplicates.md

 To remove the unwanted columns, we simply provide a list of the column names `['Last_Updated', ‘Android_Ver']` to the `.drop()` method.
 By setting `axis=1` we are specifying that we want to drop certain columns.

 ![[2020-10-10_11-46-45-e0bba8ef961e0d55342aa3015415781f.png|500]]

+To find and remove the rows with the NaN values we can create a subset of the DataFrame based on where `.isna()` evaluates to `True`.
+We see that NaN values in ratings are associated with no reviews (and no installs).
+That makes sense.